katydu/CodeTraining-Intern/README.md

 # CodeTraining-GSS

-When I'm a intern at GSS Company, I learned about building a Library Management System.
+When I'm a intern at Company, I learned about building a Library Management System.
 It's a whole complete process to learn all the knowledge you need about building a Library system.

 The most impressive section is I can clearly know how to connect front-end and back-end.